 Master Development Plans are evaluated against eight Performance Criteria.
 Performance Criteria and their Components are categories of public concern identified in the Village of Tarrytown Comprehensive Plan against which all MDPs are evaluated.
 Performance Criteria are made up of Components, which are implemented through the SAO Scorecard.
-MDPs must receive a passing score from the SAO Scorecard to be eligible for an SAO designation by the Village Board.
-Low scores in one Performance Criterion may be offset by high scores in other Performance Criteria to achieve a passing score.
+A score of zero in any component category capable of being awarded a zero, results in a zero for the entire criteria and as a result, an automatic failing score. ..
 There are eight Performance Criteria, each with their own Goals and Components as set forth below:

-A. Land use
+1. Land use

-East of the tracks, the mix of land uses in the Station Area will help create a dynamic, transit-oriented neighborhood that anchors the area around the Metro-North Railroad (MNR) Station.
+The mix of land uses in the Station Area will help create a dynamic, transit-oriented neighborhood that anchors the area around the Metro-North Railroad (MNR) Station.
 This land use mix will promote the village as a regional hub and destination, while serving Tarrytown's residential population through the provision of neighborhood amenities, as well as broadening the local economy and growing the tax base.
 Any residential component should include a mix of housing unit sizes and models that will serve the needs of a wide range of living needs and incomes.
 Office spaces may include co-working, incubator spaces, and live-work.